hansewetz/para/README.md

-  -p          print cmd line parameters (default: not set) -v          verbose mode (maximum debug level, default: not set) -V          print version number (optional, default: not set) -R          execute in recovery mode (default: no recovery is performed , optional) -b arg      maximum length in bytes of a line (optional, default: 4096) -T arg      timeout in seconds waiting for response from a sub-process (default 5)
+  -p          print cmd line parameters (default: not set) -v          verbose mode (maximum debug level, default: not set) -V          print version number (optional, default: not set) -r          print recovery info - if any - and exit -R          execute in recovery mode (default: no recovery is performed , optional) -b arg      maximum length in bytes of a line (optional, default: 4096) -T arg      timeout in seconds waiting for response from a sub-process (default 5)